 Distracted: The experimenter held a raisin and a pebble and placed both on the table out of the subject’s reach.
 She then grasped only the pebble in one hand, leaving the raisin on the table, and made five explicit back and forth movements with this between her and the feeding hole.
 Each time her hand was close to the hole she made five small back and forth movements.
 The experimenter alternated her gaze between the pebble and the monkey’s face.

 Six sessions per subject were conducted on a minimum of six different days.
 One session was composed of 12 trials including three experimental trials—one for each experimental condition—and nine motivational trials in which the food was placed on the table and then given to the subject through the feeding hole when the subject begged.
 Each experimental trial lasted about 30 sec and no food was given to the subject at the end of the trial.
 All subjects were tested using the same series of motivational and test trials and the order of presentation of experimental trials was pseudo-randomized across sessions, involving a session to always begin with two motivational trials in order to motivate the subject to stay for participating to the experiment.
 Experimental trials were separated by two or three motivational trials.
 The inter-trial interval was about 10 s during which the experimenter briefly left the experimenter area.
+In total, each subject was tested six times in each of the three experimental conditions that consisted in a total of 18 experimental trials per individual.
 Subject participation was voluntary; they were free to leave the apparatus and testing area at any time.

 Data and reliability analyses